appel/ubuntu-php-switcher/README.md

 If you support multiple products/projects that are built using either brand new or old legacy PHP functionality and you find it a pain to change config files continually this will make the whole process just one command.

 Edit: I forked the script to fix the install command below.
 I had an issue with sudo and then the url returned a 404.
-I might l
+I also changed some of the wording in the script itself.

 ## Caveats
 **requires sudo**